About my PhD project

 My research project, supervised by Dr Anna Hajkova and Prof Christoph Mick, analyses the topic of ‘Homophobia in Nazi camps’.
 This topic is on the intersection of the history of Nazi Germany, the history of sexuality and the camp society, including the interaction of various prisoner groups.
 While many areas of camp history are well-researched historical topics, the area of gender beyond women’s history and the Nazi persecution of homosexuals and the camps largely remains a lacuna.

-2015- PhD student at the University of Warwick, Department of History
+2022 PhD at the University of Warwick, Department of History, dissertation entitled 'Homophobia in Nazi Camps'

 2010 MSc in Educational Leadership and Management, University of Leicester